bigteamscienceconference/bigteamscienceconference.github.io/index.md

       </div>
       <div class="col-sm-8">
         <h3><a href="https://csl.ist.ucf.edu/People">Steven M. Fiore, Ph.D.</a></h3>
-        <i>Professor, Cognitive Sciences, Department of Philosophy, University of Central Florida; President, International Network for the Science of Team Science</i>
+        <i>Professor, Cognitive Sciences and Department of Philosophy, University of Central Florida, USA; President, International Network for the Science of Team Science</i>
         <h4>Do we need a "Science of Big Team Science"?
 Understanding and Managing Cognition and Coordination During Scientific Collaborations</h4>
       </div>
     </div>